Whey Protein Concentrate vs. Isolate: By a Nutritionist

 If you've ever found yourself asking these questions, keep reading to learn about one of the most popular types of protein used in supplements, whey protein.

-Whey protein is used in many protein supplements, including bars, powders, and drinks.
+Whey protein is used in many supplements, including bars, powders, and drinks.

-Both whey protein isolate and concentrate come from cow's milk.
+Both whey isolate and whey concentrate come from cow's milk.
 It makes up about 20% of the protein in milk, and casein makes up the other 80%.

-Whey is the liquid portion of cow's milk that remains during the process of making cheese and yogurt.
-Whey contains proteins that are quickly digested and absorbed by the body.
+Whey is the liquid portion of cow's milk that remains during the process of making cheese and yogurt, and it contains proteins that are quickly digested and absorbed by the body.

-Because whey is quickly digested, it is the G.O.A.T. when it comes to protein for building muscle
+Because this protein is quickly digested, it is the G.O.A.T. when it comes to protein for building muscle

-Since the methods used in their processing are different, each of these types of whey has a different nutritional value.
+Since the methods used in their processing are different, each of these types of protein has a different nutritional value.

 Whey Protein Isolate vs Whey Protein Concentrate: Processing

-After the whey is processed, it is dried to the form of powder called whey isolate which contains about 80% protein.
+After it is processed, it is dried to the form of powder called whey isolate which contains about 80% protein.
 Some methods of processing can produce a product that contains up to 90% protein by weight.

-In addition to having fewer carbohydrates and fat, whey protein isolate is also lower in lactose than whey isolate.
-If you are lactose intolerant or sensitive to lactose, opting for a whey isolate can prevent any symptoms of lactose intolerance.
+In addition to having fewer carbohydrates and fat, isolate is also lower in lactose than whey isolate.
+If you are lactose intolerant or sensitive to lactose, opting for an isolate can prevent any symptoms of lactose intolerance.

-Regardless, the lactose content of both whey isolate and concentrate is pretty low, so often they are both tolerated well in those with lactose sensitivity.
+Regardless, the lactose content of both forms is pretty low, so often they are both tolerated well in those with lactose sensitivity.

-The key difference between whey protein isolate and whey protein concentrate is that whey isolate goes through more processing, providing a higher protein content with less fat and carbohydrate.
+The key difference between isolate and concentrate is that whey isolate goes through more processing, providing a higher protein content with less fat and carbohydrate.

 • Help you increase your protein intake